Sook Ching: Screening

 After the fall of Singapore, Masayuki Oishi, commander of No. 2 Field Kenpeitai, set up his headquarters in the YMCA Building at Stamford Road as the Kenpeitai East District Branch.
 The Kenpeitai prison was in Outram with branches in Stamford Road, Chinatown and the Central Police Station.
 A residence at the intersection of Smith Street and New Bridge Road formed the Kenpeitai West District Branch.

 Under Oishi's command were 200 regular Kenpeitai officers and another 1000 auxiliaries, who were mostly young and rough peasant soldiers.
 Singapore was divided into sectors with each sector under the control of an officer.
 The Japanese set up designated "screening centres" all over Singapore to gather and "screen" Chinese males between the ages of 18 and 50.
 Those who were thought to be "anti-Japanese" would be eliminated.
 Sometimes, women and children were also sent for inspection as well.

 According to Kevin Blackburn, associate professor at Nanyang Technological University:

 The following passage is from an article from the National Heritage Board:

 According to the A Country Study: Singapore published by the Federal Research Division of the Library of Congress:

-After the Japanese military occupied Singapore, they were aware that the local Chinese population was loyal to the Republic of China.
-Some Chinese had been financing the National Revolutionary Army in the Second Sino-Japanese War through a series of fund-raising propagandist events.

 The ones who passed the "screening" received a piece of paper bearing the word "examined" or have a square ink mark stamped on their arms or shirts.
 Those who failed were stamped with triangular marks instead.
 They were separated from the others and packed into trucks near the centres and sent to the killing sites.